|Share this article:|

-Follow the procedure below to connect Attunity Replicate to Vertica.
-These steps create a source and target for Vertica data.
+Follow these steps to connect Attunity Replicate to your Vertica database.
+This creates a source and target for Vertica data.

 Open a browser and type the following to go to the Attunity Replicate login page.
 Enter the credentials to log in:

 https://<IPAddress or HostName>/attunityreplicate

-In the Manage Endpoint Connection dialog box, click New Endpoint Connection to create a source/target data source:
+In the Manage Endpoint Connections dialog box, click New Endpoint Connection to create a source/target data source: